haydnv/rjwt/README.md

 # rjwt
-A Javascript Web Token library for Rust
+A recursive Javascript Web Token library for Rust